 #4 Give gifts and awards for a job well done.

-Here at Spark Marketer, we also have monthly meetings, during which we give out awards: the “Do Epic Sh*t” award and the “Not Today, Satan” award.
+We also have monthly meetings, during which we give out awards: the “Do Epic Sh*t” award and the “Not Today, Satan” award.
 The employee receiving the award is recognized for the work they’ve done, and given a trophy to keep on their desk for the entire month.
 This award acts as a public symbol and reminder that their work does not go unappreciated or unseen.
 It’s motivation to continue doing good work, day in and day out.

 Trophies aren’t the only options for showing appreciation.
 You can also give out small gifts, like lottery tickets, gift cards, and of course, time off.
 Get to know your employees, figure out what would have the most meaning to them, and budget it in.
 Don’t think of it as “just another expense” that you’d rather not have; keeping your employees happy will have serious ROI, so make it a priority.